pdn4kd/dispatch_scheduler/README.md

 ./secret/eta_list.txt
 This is a target list (presumably generated from SIMBAD and/or exoplanets.org data), with some details (name, location, magnitude, MKK spectral type, exposure time in decimal minutes).
 It is formatted like a SIMBAD list aside from having an additional exposure time column (and should appropriate scripts or queries be made functional a method will be documented).
 This specific location may be modified in the configuration files if all the hard-coded parts are gone.
 Allowed RA/Dec can be filtered by editing simbad_reader.py

+This directory is not included by default!
+An example file is included in the main directory named "sample_list.txt"

 # OUTPUT
 All of the resulting information from a simulation run is recorded in the results directory.
 Each simulation creates its own directory, with a title of